hxtree/galaxyops/apps/experimental/war-manager/README.md

 # @org-apps/action-manager

 # Action
-Every action takes time.
+Every action can be represented by the time it takes to peform various stages of the action.
+Although it's possble the time to perform an action is null, most user based action will take time to perform.

 Each stage may be a different method depending on the action.
 The duration and effects change character to character.

 ## Stages:
+*  All stages may be interupted by external forces.
+*  Not all actions feature all stages.
+*  The individual stages may have varying required durations; some durations may be null.
+But the total time for an action may not be null.

+Actions can be broken down into four distincts stages, idle, prepare, act, and recovery.

 ### Idle
 Generally a neutral position that is achived via recovery and allows for one to enter prepare.
 ### Prepare
 The time spent before an action can be taken.
 Being in the act of preparing may change one's defense, etc.
 ### Act
 The Time spent to take an action.
 ### Recovery
-The time spent to recover from an action.
-Recovery stage may vary depending on actions.
-Some actions may have a immoblized recovery stage.
-Others may simply prevent move reuse.
-Recoveries may stack.
-They may have physiclogical symptoms.
+The recovery stage represents the time spent to recover from an action.
+Recovery stage may vary greatly depending on the nature of the actions.
+Some actions may cause immoblization, etc. during the recovery stage.
+Others may simply prevent reuse for a duration.
+Recoveries may stack and these stacks may have have physiclogical symptoms, such as afflictions, but often are not visible.

 # InstanceID